-Second Step : When the Packet Frame reaches to Switch 2 and Switch 3.
+Second Step: When the Packet Frame reaches Switch 2 and Switch 3.
 The Packet Cannot go further Since the PC4 is not Connected with those Switches.

-Second Step : Switch 2 and 3 will start Broadcasting the Packets again in all available directions, means to switch 1 from both 3 and 2.
-These happens in loops all again and again.
+Second Step: Switch 2 and 3 will start Broadcasting the Packets again in all available directions, which means to switch 1 from both 3 and 2.
+These happen in loops all again and again.

-This causes a severe resource exhaustion and messy loops in the Network.
+This causes severe resource exhaustion and messy loops in the Network.

 So here we need something to maintain Redundancy and also to avoid this looping.
 That’s where our STP comes in.

-While in STP protocol it should have minimum number of connections.
+While in STP protocol it should have a minimum number of connections.

 From the above picture, if PC B wants to reach A, it can take two paths BCA or BA.
 The lowest path BA is chosen.

-The same Concept applies for Switch C as well.
+The same concept applies to Switch C as well.
 If we see after everything, a non root bridge can have many Designated Ports, but it can have only one Root Port.

-In the Other hand Root bridge will be having all the ports as Designated Ports.
+On the Other hand, the Root bridge will be having all the ports as Designated Ports.

-So it will be receving the packets, but it will not forward it.
+So it will be receiving the packets, but it will not forward them.
 HENCE LOOPING GETS STOPPED.

 When there is any Disconnection happens between the Nodes.
 It will automatically get unblocked and started forwarding the Packets.